pkdone/practical-mongodb-aggregations-book/src/guides/performance.md

 ]
 ```

-One obvious way of achieving this transformation in an aggregation pipeline is to _unwind_ the _orders_ array for each record, producing an intermediate set of individual order records, and then _grouping_ together again the orders records by the product's `$name` but only pushing the `customer_id` field back into the `orders` array and ignoring the `orderdate` and `value` fields.
-The required pipeline to achieve this is shown below:
+One obvious way of achieving this transformation is to _unwind_ the _orders_ array for each record.
+This produces an intermediate set of individual order records that are then _grouped_ together again by the product's `$name`.
+When re-grouping, only the `customer_id` field is pushed back into the `orders` array with the `orderdate` and `value` fields ignored.
+The required pipeline to achieve this is below:

 ```javascript
 // SUBOPTIMAL